SR80-app/SR80-Manuals/user-manual.md

 - **Require shop WiFi for personal devices** — Off by default.
 When turned on, personal phones must be on the shop's WiFi network to use the app.
 Staff who leave the building (or disconnect from WiFi) get a **15-minute grace period** before the app shows a lock screen.
 Reconnecting to WiFi unlocks immediately.
 - **Shop router IP** — appears when the toggle is on.
 This is the local IP address of the shop's router (default `192.168.1.1` for Starlink).
 The app checks whether it can reach this address to verify the phone is on the shop network.
 You shouldn't need to change this unless your network setup changes.

-**Who's exempt:** employees with the **Unrestricted Access** capability toggle (set in Admin → Employees) can use the app from anywhere regardless of this setting.
+**Who's exempt:** employees with the **Unrestricted Access** toggle (set under **Privileges** in Admin → Employees — only Super Admins can change it) can use the app from anywhere regardless of this setting.
 Shop iPads are also never affected — this only applies to personal devices.

 **Emergency bypass:** if the shop's network is acting up and you don't want every staff phone locked out at once, flip this toggle off.
 Everyone gets in immediately.
 Flip it back on when the network is stable.